petrizhang/crisp/README.md

 ## Build and Dependency

 ### Use Tispp in Your Project
-Tispp is a header-only library, you could easily copy the head files at the `src` folder to your project and choose a style:
+Tispp is a header-only library, users could use Tispp by copying the head files at the `src` folder.

-- Add a line `#include "tispp_macros.h"` in your source to use Tispp macro api.
-- Add a line `#include "tispp_templates.h"` in your source to use Tispp template api.
+1. To use Tispp macro api, add `#include "tispp_macros.h"` to your c++ source code.
+2. To use Tispp template api, add`#include "tispp_templates.h"` in c++ source code.

-Then enjoy it.
+Enjoy it.

 Notes:

-0. Your compiler must support C++11.
+1. Your compiler must support C++11.
-1. Remember to set the `-ftemplate-depth-5000` flag to avoid insufficient template expansion depth.
+2. Remember to set the `-ftemplate-depth-5000` flag to avoid insufficient template expansion depth.
-2. You'd better add the line `#include "tispp_macros.h"` to the last after all your includes because that our macros may potentially have the same names as symbols in other source files.
+3. You'd better use Tispp headers as the last ones of your includes.
+For that Tispp macros may potentially have the same names as symbols in other source files and cause compile errors.
-Those same names will cause compile errors for other source files.
-3. As mentioned above: **never mix macros and templates style together**.
+4. As mentioned above: **never mix macros and templates style together**.

 ### Build Examples and Tests
 1. Prepare `cmake` and `make` and a compiler supports C++11.